Invisible Decrease – Stitch Tutorial

-SC2tog (using invisible decrease method): Insert hook into front loop of the first stitch.
-Insert hook into front loop of second stitch.
-Yarn over.
-Draw through the first two loops on hook.
-Yarn over.
-Draw through both loops on hook.
+First you will insert your hook into the front loop of the first stitch.
+Next you’ll insert your hook into the front loop of the second stitch.
+Yarn over and pull up a loop through the first two loops on your hook.
+Finally, you’ll yarn over and pull through both loops on your hook, completing the stitch.

 Insert hook into the front loop of the first stitch.